iamnomana/iamnomana/README.md

 # 💫 About Me:
- I'm a Software Engineer from Ghana.<br> I’m interested in anything that can increase my knowledge in problem solving.
-In addition, I love working with a team of developers.<br> I’m currently learning Python.
-By the way, I'm always learning to improve my skills in solving problems.<br>I’m looking to collaborate on any project that match the tech stack I use at the moment.<br>How to reach me.
-You can send me a mail on aziankad@gmail.com.
+A Software Engineer.
+I love working with a team of developers.

 ## 🌐 Socials: